aptos-labs/aptos-core/developer-docs-site/docs/guides/building-your-own-wallet.md

 message: Welcome to dapp!
 ```

-If the wallet is single-signer account, there is one signature in `signatures` array and `bitmap` is null.
+If the wallet is single-signer account, there is one signature and `bitmap` is null.

-If the wallet is multi-signers account, there are multiple `signatures` and `bitmap` value. `bitmap` masks which public key has signed message.
+If the wallet is multi-signers account, there are multiple `signature` and `bitmap` value. `bitmap` masks which public key has signed message.

 ### Event listening (In progress)